shahinsalehiin/WP-Guidant-Free/readme.txt

 	<li><strong>Custom Meta Filtering:</strong> Create compatible guides for any website by filtering target meta values presented by other plugins.</li>
 	<li><strong>Conditional Logic:</strong> Display the next filter based on the user choice in the previous filter, that’s the conditional logic of WP Guidant.</li>
 	<li><strong>Submission Tracking:</strong> Track user behavior through each guide, keep data logs, and build a sales funnel by analyzing the guide data.</li>
+	<li><strong>Email Notification:</strong> Send customized automated email to users on guide completion.
+Notification via email to admin can also be set.</li>
+	<li><strong>Custom CSS:</strong> Feature to add custom CSS to change the default design of guide, filters, cards, sliders and forms.</li>
+	<li><strong>Auto Redirect on Submission:</strong> Set custom URL to redirect page automatically on guide submission to manage proper flow in necessary.</li>
 	<li><strong>Result:</strong> Results can be displayed/removed at the end of the process including the maximum number of outputs, headline, & completion texts.</li>
 	<li><strong>Result Attributes:</strong> Choose what to display on the result page, including thumbnail, price, category, title, excerpt, etc.</li>
 	<li><strong>WPML:</strong> The plugin supports multilingual websites.
 Everything on it can be easily converted to the language you speak.</li>